aptech/docs/docs/CR-glm.rst

     //Call glm function with the minimum inputs call glm(y, x, "normal");

-This example will
-				compute a least squares regression of y on x.
+This example will compute a least squares regression of *y* on *x*.
 The results will be shown in the program input / output window.
-The return values are discarded by using a call statement.
+The return values are discarded by using a :func:`call` statement.

 ::